PyO3/pyo3/guide/src/free-threading.md

 We plan to allow user-selectable semantics for mutable pyclass definitions in PyO3 0.24, allowing some form of opt-in locking to emulate the GIL if that is needed.
-For now you should explicitly add locking, possibly using conditional compilation or using the critical section API to avoid creating deadlocks with the GIL.
+For now you should explicitly add locking, possibly using conditional compilation or using the critical section API, to avoid creating deadlocks with the GIL.

 ### Cannot build extensions using the limited API